Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 - Realistic - Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

-What Fine Artists, Including Painters, Sculptors and Illustrators Need to Learn
+What Fine Artists, Including Painters, Sculptors, and Illustrators Need to Learn

 - Fine Arts - Knowledge of the theory and techniques required to compose, produce, and perform works of music, dance, visual arts, drama, and sculpture.